 The first two who tried to make these kits failed, then in 2004 Ed Morgano, a retired plastics engineer, created Clear Vue Cyclones to help hobbyists and small shop woodworkers with affordable cyclones.
 He provided excellent service and priced his clear cyclone for little more than the cost to build a kit.
 We reached an agreement where only Clear Vue and my son can make and sell my cyclone design in trade for a royalty.
 I very much appreciate the great work Ed did for so many years.
 His good work and word of mouth advertising from many happy customers turned his part time Clear Vue venture into one of if not the top supplier of small shop cyclones.
 Between Clear Vue, my web page plans and kit sales now worldwide more than 10,000 small shop owners use and consider my cyclone design the best available.

-Ed Morgano notified me well in advance that he wanted to sell his Clear Vue Cyclone business and retire on May 1, 2010.
+Ed Morgano notified me well in advance that he had to sell his Clear Vue Cyclone business and retire on May 1, 2010.
 I honored his request to not disclose his intent to sell and retire, plus immediately began looking for someone to buy his business.
 I very much wanted another reliable firm to take over the manufacture of my cyclone design.
 In the interim while we were waiting for Clear Vue to sell, at my urging my son Mike resumed his metal kit business balancing his already too busy schedule with this extra work.
 Restarting his kit business with his busy schedule put a huge burden on me.
 I helped with assembly and did all vendor contacting, web page work, ordering, packing, shipping, and emails.
-High interest in these kits pushed my daily email volume from four to over eight.
+High interest in these kits pushed my daily email volume from four hours a day to over eight.
 We provided many cyclones in this interim.
 We appreciate the many that placed orders and stayed patient as we dealt with the normal startup challenges.
-After two months operation his kit business proved profitable and now runs smoothly, but remains something he lacks the time or desire to do as more than a way to make a little extra spending money.
+After two months operation his kit business proved profitable and ran smoothly, but was something he lacks the time or desire to do as more than a way to make a little extra spending money.

 My tired body and his overwhelmed schedule both appreciate Clear Vue reopening.
-My son does not want to compete with Clear Vue and is dropping all sales of anything except his laser cut metal kits.
+My son does not want to compete with Clear Vue and dropped all sales of anything except his laser cut metal kits.
 Some like me enjoy making our own things or really want a metal cyclone but are layout and cutting challenged.
 To make a little extra spending money he will continue to build about one cyclone a week during the summer college vacation and about one a month when school restarts so maintains a waiting list.
 He will not accept payment or deposits until he has a unit ready as keeping up with the demand with his busy schedule proved far too disruptive and forced us to hire an independent contractor that burned up his modest profit.
 Most find that Clear Vue does such a good job and prices their products so competitively that it is less expensive to buy from them.

 His cyclone kits with cut metal parts save about twenty hours work to chase down metal, do accurate layout, and provide laser cut metal parts accurate to 0.002".
 This precision cutting ensures all parts fit precisely without errors or wasted efforts.
 Although use of a slip roll, metal brake, and beading machine speeds up building, most can build these kits with no prior sheet metal experience using just a few easily made inexpensive jigs.
 Just like the current Clear Vue Cyclones the metal kit parts improve on my web page design with tapered fittings, transitions, and other features such as alignment marks, notches, and cutouts to ensure proper fit and nice tight joints.
 You will need to add your own motor, impeller, blower housing, electrical, wall mount, dust bin, and ducting.